johnpuddephatt/collaborativehousing/_pages/services/local-authorities.md

 title: Our service offer for local authorities
 subtitle: Collaborative Housing support
 scripts: ''
-published: true

 ---
 ### The Collaborative Housing Alliance

-A partnership offer for Local Authorities

 # Why should local authorities be interested?

-**New finance**
+**New finance

-Bringing alternative sources of finance to housing projects, such as citizen-lending.
+**Bringing alternative sources of finance to housing projects, such as citizen-lending.

-**Value for money**
+**Value for money

-Each pound invested generates higher value in return than conventional housing development.
+**Each pound invested generates higher value in return than conventional housing development.

-**Additionality**
+**Additionality

-Homes are built that would not otherwise be delivered.
+**Homes are built that would not otherwise be delivered.

-**Public Support**
+**Public Support

-Our workshop approaches generate public support for new housing, unlocking previously unavailable sites.
+**Our workshop approaches generate public support for new housing, unlocking previously unavailable sites.

-**Identifying sites**
+**Identifying sites

-New land supply brought into the development process that would not have been possible through other means.
+**New land supply brought into the development process that would not have been possible through other means.

-**Social cohesion**
+**Social cohesion

-The generation of social capital has been proven to be higher through community-led models.
+**The generation of social capital has been proven to be higher through community-led models.

-**Climate targets**
+**Climate targets

-Involving residents in the design of their homes results in more ambitious energy approaches, in part due to the persuit of lower monthly bills.
+**Involving residents in the design of their homes results in more ambitious energy approaches, in part due to the pursuit of lower monthly bills.

-**Responsive to change**
+**Responsive to change

-Neighbourhoods that are flexible to the changing needs of residents and those who require dedicated care services.
+**Neighbourhoods that are flexible to the changing needs of residents and those who require dedicated care services.

-# Our offer
+## Our offer

 The hub’s current offer document states different ways that the hub can help Local Authorities: